Manning School of Business - Professional Co-op Program

 Role of the Co-op Coordinator

-Students in the professional co-op program are supported by a co-op coordinator; He/she provides education, coaching, and ongoing guidance on careers and skills necessary for success in the professional world.
+Students in the professional co-op program are supported by an Assistant Director for Coop or a Co-op Coordinator.
+He/she provides education, coaching, and ongoing guidance on careers and skills necessary for success in the professional world.
 The co-op coordinator assists students in preparing for co-op and identifying opportunities that match their goals and interests.
-Students are required to complete a one-credit course before beginning their first co-op experience.
-The course, Professional Development Seminar, is taught by a Career Services & Co-op professional and covers several areas, including resume and interview preparation, career decision-making and professional protocols.
+The Assistant Director/Coordinator also teaches the required one-credit pre-co-op course,, Professional Development Seminar.
+This course covers several areas, including resume and interview preparation, career decision-making and professional protocols.